 Bone marrow culture is an examination of the soft, fatty tissue found inside certain bones.
-This tissue, called bone marrow, produces blood cells.
-This test is done to find out if there is an infection inside the bone marrow.
+The bone marrow tissue produces blood cells.
+This test is done to look for an infection inside the bone marrow.

 The doctor removes a sample of your bone marrow from the back of your pelvic bone or front of your breast bone.
 This is done with a small needle inserted into your bone.
 The process is called a bone marrow aspiration or a biopsy.

-The removed tissue is sent to a lab.
+The tissue sample is sent to a lab.
 It is placed into a special container called a culture dish.
-Every day, the laboratory specialist will look at the tissue under a microscope to see if any bacteria, fungi, or viruses have grown.
+The tissue sample is examined under a microscope each day to see if any bacteria, fungi, or viruses have grown.

 If any bacteria, fungi, or viruses are found, other tests may be done to learn which drugs will kill the organisms.
-Treatment can then be started based on these results.
+Treatment can then be adjusted based on these results.

 You may feel pressure and pain as the marrow is being removed.
 You may be given some numbing medicine, called local anesthesia, before the procedure.

 Soreness at the site usually lasts from a few hours to 1-2 days.

 You may have this test if you have an unexplained fever or if your health care provider thinks you have an infection of the bone marrow.